idleberg/atom-copy-as-javascript/README.md

 ### Using Git

 > [!NOTE]
 > The following examples assume you are using [Pulsar](https://pulsar-edit.dev/), a follow-up project for the [discontinued Atom](https://github.blog/news-insights/product-news/sunsetting-atom/) editor.
-If you still use Atom, replace the `.pulsar` folder with `.atom`, aswell as the CLI tool `ppm` with `apm`.
+If you still use Atom, replace the `.pulsar` folder with `.atom`, as well as the CLI tool `ppm` with `apm`.

 Change to your packages directory: